zack-bitcoin/bithexagon/erlang_stuff.md

 - lists of addresses
 - email
 - balance in credits
-- total amount of bitcoin ever transformed to credits.
+- total amount of bitcoin ever transformed to credits

 * to store a history of past trades.